DongYang26/AMBGN/README.md

 ## Acknowledgement

-We appreciate the following github repos a lot for their valuable code base:
+We appreciate the following github repos a lot for their valuable code base or datasets:

 1. GCN: https://github.com/tkipf/pygcn
 2. HAN: https://github.com/Jhy1993/HAN